Schedule

 Literacy

-During the Literacy block, we engage in activities that introduce and develop early reading and writing skills.
-This time includes listening to stories, looking at picture books, singing alphabet songs, and practicing basic writing skills like drawing shapes and letters.
-These activities help build vocabulary, comprehension, and phonemic awareness, laying a strong foundation for future reading and writing success.
+During the Literacy block at our in-home daycare in Lubbock, Texas, children take part in activities that support early reading and writing development.
+This time includes listening to stories, exploring picture books, singing alphabet songs, and practicing early writing skills such as drawing shapes and forming letters.
+These literacy activities help build vocabulary, comprehension, and phonemic awareness, laying a strong foundation for future reading and writing success in a developmentally appropriate way.

 10 am